xzf0587/mcsmcp2/README.md

 This command will show you the resources that will be deleted and then ask you to confirm.
 Confirm with `y` and the resources will be deleted.
 This can take a couple of minutes, but at the end you will see a confirmation:

 ![resources deleted](./assets/azd-down-confirmation.png)

+## 🗣️ Feedback

+Hopefully you liked the lab.
+Please take the time to fill in our [feedback form](https://aka.ms/mcsmcp/lab/feedback) to tell us how we can improve!

 ## 💡 Known issues and planned improvements